xinz/ex_aliyun_ots/README.md

 * using macros and functions from your own ExAliyunOts module, like `MyApp.TableStore`.
 * using macros and functions from the `ExAliyunOts` module.

-All defined functions and macros in `ExAliyunOts` are available and referrible for your own ExAliyunOts module as well, except that the given arity of functions may different, because the `instance` parameter of each invoke request is NOT needed from your own ExAliyunOts module although the `ExAliyunOts` module defines it.
+All defined functions and macros in `ExAliyunOts` are available and referable for your own ExAliyunOts module as well, except that the given arity of functions may different, because the `instance` parameter of each invoke request is NOT needed from your own ExAliyunOts module although the `ExAliyunOts` module defines it.

 ## Ecto Adapter